 - No Penalty Interest Charges.
 If unexpected expenses or unpredictable cash flow occasionally causes you to miss statement due dates, you’ll be happy to learn that this card doesn’t charge penalty interest.
 Depending on the average size of your carried balances, this could substantially reduce your balance-carrying costs.

 - No Automatic Loyalty Status or Benefits.
 The Holland America Line Rewards Visa Card doesn’t come with automatic loyalty status.
 Nor does it offer any special perks for frequent Holland America customers.
 Most popular airline and hotel credit cards offer at least some concessions for loyal customers, even if it’s just a free checked bag or discounted food and beverages.
-And some do better: Both Hilton Honors Surpass Card from American Express and IHG Rewards Club Select Credit Card, among many others, offer automatic elite status that confers tangible benefits, such as complimentary room upgrades and accelerated base point earnings on in-network purchases.
+And some do better: Both the Hilton Honors American Express Surpass Card and the IHG Rewards Club Select Credit Card, among many others, offer automatic elite status that confers tangible benefits, such as complimentary room upgrades and accelerated base point earnings on in-network purchases.